 Coral Interactive, now part of the Ladbrokes Coral, which was born from the 2017 merger of Gala Coral and Ladbrokes, which is in the process of being taken over by GVC, benefits from this, as CR Games is a software developer that they have in-house, which creates games exclusively for Coral Interactive sites including Coral Casino, Gala Bingo, Gala Casino, and Gala Slots.

 18+.
-New Players only.
-Min £10 buy-in to get £50 bonus.
-24 x (Bonus) wagering reqs apply.
-Bonus valid for 30 days (bonus and winnings removed).
+New Casino customers only.
+Min bet £10 on qualifying games.
+Bonus must be accepted with 48 hours, has 40 x wagering reqs (certain games only) and is valid for 30 days.
 Certain deposit methods only.
-Bets covering 67% or more of Roulette table don't count to wagering.
-T&Cs
+Bets covering >70% of Roulette table don't count to wagering.
+T&Cs Apply.

 Deposit £10 and get a £50 a welcome bonus More info